researchk8/TopicsAndTechniques/RAG/RAG.md

 # RAG (Retrieval-Augmented Generation)
 RAG is a framework designed to enhance the performance of generative AI models by integrating external knowledge sources into the generative process.

+## Components

 Here’s how it works:

 Retrieval Component: This part fetches relevant information from external knowledge bases, databases, or other data repositories.
 These sources can include structured or unstructured data, such as documents, APIs, or even live data streams.